-- A. Cost to Related Party On the grey bar, enter the cost allocated or direct costed to each business component. - B. Area The dropdown menu for "Area" includes all cost areas reportable in this cost report.
+- Area The dropdown menu for "Area" includes all cost areas reportable in this cost report.
 See Step 8.f. for a detailed discussion of Cost Areas.
 Central Office may only be used for expenses of a central office that are allocated between multiple business components.
 Costs of a central office that can be directly charged to the contracted provider should be reported as Program Administration.
-See Definitions, Central Office. - C. Cost to Related Party Enter the cost to the related party direct costed or allocated to this cost area within the business component. - D. Cost Area Allocation Methodology If allocated to multiple cost areas, an allocation method must be chosen, and an allocation summary uploaded.
-This will be required only if there were multiple cost areas selected. - E. Business Component Allocation Methodology After all business component cost area allocations have been completed, an expense that is allocated to multiple business components will also require that a business component allocation method be chosen, and an allocation summary uploaded.
+See Definitions, Central Office. - Cost to Related-Party Enter the cost to the Related-Party direct costed or allocated to this cost area within the business component. - Line Item Allocation Methodology If allocated to multiple cost areas, an allocation method must be chosen, and an allocation summary uploaded.
+This will be required only if there were multiple cost areas selected. - Business Component Allocation Methodology After all business component cost area allocations have been completed, an expense that is allocated to multiple business components will also require that a business component allocation method be chosen, and an allocation summary uploaded. - Upload supporting documentation for expenses.
+The documentation must include Related-Party transaction records for all Related-Party expenses reported.
+These transaction records must originate from the Related-Party.
+Supporting documentation must include the Related-Party/organization name and detail the purpose of each expense.